 The new collection is inspired by a recent journey to Asia and it is a celebration of a new and emerging creative identity in a new era that is forged in cities like Beijing, Hong Kong and Shanghai.
 It is a personal study of the dynamic undertone of individuals in amongst the billions of inhabitants.
 Their ingenious method to disrupt the norm in secretive yet playful ways.
 The new collection salutes to what is seemingly an obedient exterior with strong block colours and angles, but compliments their rebellious individuality with my own hand drawn motifs on the product's interior.
 Staying true to Studio Candice Lau’s ethos, the bags are individually handcrafted in my London workshop using Italian cow hide and British Millerain canvas.

 In her career as a leather craftswoman, she has worked tenanciously to create not only a distinct style in her work, but also the recognition of her craftsmanship.
-She has an accolade of awards that merits her practice from a recent QEST (Queen Elizabeth Scholarship Trust) scholarship to further her leathercraft training, two times awardee of the Cockpit Arts and the Worshipful Company of Leathersellers Award, as well as highly commended as the Maker of the Year 2017 from the Heritage Craft Association.
+During the past 3 years, she has been awarded the QEST (Queen Elizabeth Scholarship Trust) scholarship to further her leathercraft training, she is a two times awardee of the Cockpit Arts and the Worshipful Company of Leathersellers Award, as well as highly commended as the Maker of the Year 2017 from the Heritage Craft Association.